Stephanie Taylor, LVT, Manager

-Nicole shares her love with three rescue animals—an elderly Miniature Dachshund named Chena, an active Dutch Shepherd cross named Eos, and a not-so-friendly cockatiel named Burt.
+Nicole shares her love with three rescue animals—an Aussie Border Collie cross named Walter, an active Dutch Shepherd cross named Eos, and a not-so-friendly cockatiel named Burt.
 In her spare time she enjoys hiking, camping, traveling, and being outside.
 She is an avid runner and competes locally.

 Jessica Triggs, LVT

 Jessica was born in Woodbridge, Virginia and currently resides in Warrenton.
 She graduated from the Northern Virginia Community College in 2013 with an Associate in Science degree and graduated from the Northern Virginia Community College’s Veterinary Technology Program in May of 2016.